 - Suárez-Calvet M, Karikari TK, Ashton NJ, Lantero Rodríguez J, Milà-Alomà M, Gispert JD, Salvadó G, Minguillon C, Fauria K, Shekari M, Grau-Rivera O, Arenaza-Urquijo EM, Sala-Vila A, Sánchez-Benavides G, González-de-Echávarri JM, Kollmorgen G, Stoops E, Vanmechelen E, Zetterberg H, Blennow K, Molinuevo JL, ALFA Study.
 Novel tau biomarkers phosphorylated at T181, T217 or T231 rise in the initial stages of the preclinical Alzheimer's continuum when only subtle changes in Aβ pathology are detected.
 EMBO Mol Med.
 2020 Dec 7;12(12):e12921.
 Epub 2020 Nov 10 PubMed.

 - Ashton NJ, Benedet AL, Pascoal TA, Karikari TK, Lantero-Rodriguez J, Mathotaarachchi L, Therriault J, Savard M, Chamoun M, Stoops E, Francois C, Vanmechelen E, Gauthier S, Zimmer ER, Zetterberg H, Blennow K, Rosa-Neto P. Cerebrospinal fluid p-tau231 as an early indicator of emerging pathology in Alzheimer’s disease.
 Research Square.
 January 29, 2021.
+Research Square.

 No Available Further Reading